Financial-Times/dotcom-reliability-kit/docs/contributing.md

 feat!: add a breaking feature
 ```

 ### Commit linting

 We use [commitlint](https://commitlint.js.org/) to enforce standard commit messages.
 If you're reviewing pull requests in this project then be sure to check that all commit messages conform anyway.

+### Pull request scope

+Because of the way [our release process](#releasing) works (as well as smaller focused PRs being easier to understand and review) it's important to consider the scope of the changes in your PR.
+When calculating the next version bump for a package, Release Please will look at all the files in the pull request rather than just the files related to the individual commits.
+This can cause unwanted version bumps, e.g. a `docs` changes in the root of the repo can end up creating extra `patch` releases of packages that aren't actually impacted by it.

+This makes it important to consider whether the changes you're making outside of the `packages` folder really belong in the same PR as changes to packages.
+If you're making broad changes to the repo this can result in unnecessary version bumps for packages if you use anything other than a `chore` commit for them.

+If superflous releases are generated after merging a PR, [it's possible to fix it](#correcting-releases).

 ### Merging pull requests